Disneyland Paris Itinerary: 2 Parks in 1 Day

 If you are visiting Disneyland Paris in one day, you could visit from central Paris, but staying closer to the parks is less tiring and makes it easier to start early and stay late.

-Ideally, stay in an official Disney on-site hotel, which gives you early access to the parks with Extra Magic Time (an hour before the park opens) and makes going back to the hotel for a rest easy.
+Ideally, stay at an official Disney on-site hotel, which gives you early access to the parks with Extra Magic Time (an hour before the park opens) and makes it easy to go back to the hotel for a rest.

-See my guide to planning Disneyland Paris for a more detailed review and price comparisons to other hotels.
+See my guide to planning Disneyland Paris for a comparison of the different hotels.

 Unfortunately, the Disney hotels are expensive.
-If you are visiting from the UK, check the official Disney Holidays UK website.
-Prices include park tickets.
+If you are visiting from the UK, check the official Disney Holidays UK website for packages that include transport, hotels, and tickets.

 How to Get to Disneyland Paris